-- Quebec Park: House building and sales continue.
+- Quebec Park: house building and sales continued.

-- Louisburg Barracks: House building and sales continue.
-A new Business & Enterprise Centre and Future Skills Centre are both scheduled to open in the autumn.
+- Louisburg Barracks: house building and sales continued.
+A new Business & Enterprise Centre “BASE” and the Future Skills Centre both opened in the autumn.

-- Prince Philip Barracks: 14-year housing construction programme (2,400 new homes) commences.
+- Prince Philip Barracks: 14-year housing construction programme (2,400 new homes) commenced.

-- New town centre planning application due in the winter.
+- New Town Centre: planning application submitted in the winter.

-- New Secondary School – start on site scheduled in the summer.
+- New Skate Park: opened in the summer.

-- Mustangs Communal Garden open in the autumn.
+- Mustangs Communal Garden opened in the spring.